polkadot-fellows/RFCs/text/0001-agile-coretime.md

 RFC-5 proposes the API for interacting with Relay-chain.

-Additional work should specify the interface for the instantaneous market revenue so that the Broker chain can ensure Bulk Coretime placed in the instantaneous market is properly compensated.
+Additional work should specify the interface for the instantaneous market revenue so that the Coretime-chain can ensure Bulk Coretime placed in the instantaneous market is properly compensated.

 ## Drawbacks, Alternatives and Unknowns

-None at present.
+Unknowns include the economic and resource parameterisations:

+- The initial price of Bulk Coretime.
+- The price-change algorithm between Bulk Coretime sales.
+- The price increase per Bulk Coretime period for renewals.
+- The price decrease graph in the Leadin period for Bulk Coretime sales.
+- The initial price of Instantaneous Coretime.
+- The price-change algorithm for Instantaneous Coretime sales.
+- The percentage of cores to be sold as Bulk Coretime.
+- The fate of revenue collected.

 ## Prior Art and References